Trump delivers 'America first' speech at APEC

 - It was a familiar message from Trump

-Da Nang, Vietnam (CNN)President Donald Trump brought his hard-line economic nationalism to a summit of Asian leaders here Friday, issuing a stern rebuke of trade practices that have harmed American workers but continuing to insist his US predecessors are to blame.
+Da Nang, Vietnam (CNN)President Donald Trump brought his hard-line economic nationalism to a summit of Pacific Rim leaders here Friday, issuing a stern rebuke of trade practices that have harmed American workers.
+But the President also continued to insist his US predecessors are to blame.

 "We are not going to let the United States be taken advantage of anymore," Trump said in a speech at the start of the Asia-Pacific Economic Cooperation summit.
 "I am always going to put America first, the same way I expect all of you in this room to put your countries first."